Russia c.bank says June inflation reading a 'negative surprise'

-MOSCOW, July 6 An inflation reading of 4.4 percent in June was a "negative surprise", the head of the Russian central bank's monetary policy department, Igor Dmitriev, said on Thursday.
+MOSCOW, July 6 (Reuters) - An inflation reading of 4.4 percent in June was a “negative surprise”, the head of the Russian central bank’s monetary policy department, Igor Dmitriev, said on Thursday.

 Dmitriev said the central bank had expected inflation to rise in June from 4.1 percent in May, but not as quickly as it had.